-HIPHIL Novum is a peer-reviewed academic e-journal on Biblical History, Interpretation, Pedagogy, Hermeneutics, Interactive technology, and Linguistics focusing on the text and contexts of the Hebrew Bible for advanced academic scholarship.
+HIPHIL Novum is a peer-reviewed academic e-journal on Biblical History, Interpretation, Pedagogy, Hermeneutics, Interactive technology, and Linguistics focusing on the text and contexts of the Hebrew Bible and the Greek New Testament for advanced academic scholarship.

-Publisher: The joural is hosted by Fjellhaug Internation University College Denmark, and is managed by a professor on staff, but HIPHIL Novum is scientifically and organizationally completely independent of the college.
-Its policies are defined by the program unit GERT.
+Publisher: The journal is hosted by Fjellhaug Internation University College Denmark and is managed by a professor on staff.
+However, HIPHIL Novum is scientifically and organizationally completely independent of the college.
+Its policies are defined by the SBL program unit GERT.

-Peer-review is defined according to the Nordic performance based bibliometric evaluation (see here): at least one other competent researcher most have approved the quality of this research before publication.
-The evaluator must be independent and external, but need not bee anonymous.
+Peer-review is defined according to the Nordic performance based bibliometric evaluation (see here): at least one other competent researcher most have approved the quality of the research before publication.
+The evaluator must be independent and external, but does not need to be anonymous.